tc39/proposal-smart-pipelines/readme.md

 values, which in turn would make `for` loops terser, emphasizing what happens to each item rather than the items’ variables themselves.

-[Additional Feature FS is **formally specified in a separate draft specification**][formal FS].
+[Additional Feature FS is **formally specified in in the draft specification**][formal FS].

 <table>